 "those physical facilities, supply chains, information technologies and communication networks which, if destroyed, degraded or rendered unavailable for an extended period, would adversely impact on the social or economic well-being of the nation or affect Australia’s ability to ensure national security."

-Under the 2002 Intergovernmental Agreement on Australia’s National Counter Terrorism Arrangements, the ACT is required to participate in the National Critical Infrastructure Protection (CIP) arrangements.
+Under the 2002 Intergovernmental Agreement on Australia’s National Counter Terrorism Arrangements, the ACT participates in National Critical Infrastructure Protection (CIP) arrangements.

-The Justice and Community Safety Directorate, through its Security and Emergency Management Branch, is responsible for providing the coordination of CIP in conjunction with ACT Policing.
-Under these arrangements, SEMB and ACT Policing provide various activities that support owners and operators of critical infrastructure.
+The Security and Emergency Management Division is responsible for providing the coordination of CIP in conjunction with ACT Policing.
+Under these arrangements, SEMD and ACT Policing provide various activities that support owners and operators of critical infrastructure.
 These include providing briefings and advice to industry and government on CIP issues, and representing the Territory at national meetings to address issues on the national approach to protecting critical infrastructure.